hpmicro/hpm_sdk/samples/tinyusb/host/msc_udisk/README_en.md

 - File `CMakeLists.txt`：

-  When BOARD_HOST_RHPORT_NUM is defined as 0, it means to use USB0.
+  When BOARD_TUH_RHPORT is defined as 0, it means to use USB0.

-  When BOARD_HOST_RHPORT_NUM is defined as 1, it means to use USB1.
+  When BOARD_TUH_RHPORT is defined as 1, it means to use USB1.
 - The property of USB host can be configured by "tusb_config.h" or "CMakeListx.txt"

 ## Running the example